 The Pond Siting Report (PSR) prepared for this project identified five drainage basins and identified recommended pond sites for each basin.
 Required pond sizes for each basin were determined by evaluating runoff volume using the NRCS CN method, calculating treatment volume requirements, and including floodplain impacts (as applicable).
 These volumes were summed and combined with landscaping, pond geometry, side slopes, freeboard, and maintenance berm assumptions to produce an estimated total required pond size.
 Since this is a preliminary analysis for pond sizing capacity, recovery calculations for orifice sizing and permanent pool calculations are not included in the pond sizing considerations.
-It should be noted that the recommendations were based on pond sizes determined from preliminary data, reasonable engineering judgment, and assumptions.
-Pond size requirements may change during final design as more detailed information on Seasonal High Water Table (SHWT), wetland hydrologic information, and final roadway profile become available.
+It should be noted that the recommendations were based on pond size requirements may change during final design as more detailed information on Seasonal High Water Table (SHWT), wetland hydrologic information, and final roadway profile become available.